r-leyshon/r-leyshon/README.md

 # Hi there 👋
 My name is Rich.
-I'm a senior data scientist currently involved in policy evaluation of the UK Government's Levelling Up programme for the :uk: Office for National Statistics [Data Science Campus](https://datasciencecampus.ons.gov.uk/author/rich-leyshon/).
+I'm a senior developer currently involved in R&D at Ministry of Justice ⚖️.

-- 🔭 I’m currently comparing urban transport network performance in the UK and abroad.
+- 🔭 I’m interested in transport modelling and policy priority inference.
-- 🌱 I’m learning MLOps and enjoy playing with JavaScript.
+- 🌱 I’m learning GenAI with everybody else.
 - 📫 How to reach me:
-    - <a href="https://twitter.com/Rich_L1984">Find me on Twitter.</a> I mostly reshare interesting posts from the open-source development community.
+    - <a href="https://x.com/Rich_L1984">Find me on X.</a> I mostly reshare interesting posts from the open-source development community.
     - <a href="https://www.linkedin.com/in/richard-leyshon-316121163/">Profile on LinkedIn.</a> I use this channel to keep up with colleagues' career development.
 - ⚡ Fun fact: I enjoy blogging on content related to programming.
 Please check out [The Data Savvy Corner](https://thedatasavvycorner.com/).